Contracts

 There are 3 different types of guarantor agreement:

-Unlimited - common when a Joint and Several Tenancy Agreement is signed and this means that the guarantor is responsible for any outstanding rent and/ or cost of repairs to the property.
+Unlimited guarantors are common when a Joint and Several Tenancy Agreement is signed and this means that the guarantor is responsible for any outstanding rent and/ or cost of repairs to the property.

-Limited - applicable when a Joint and Several Tenancy Agreement is signed and this means that the guarantor's responsibility is limited in terms of outstanding rent but unlimited in terms of cost of repairs to the property.
+Limited guanators are also common when a Joint and Several Tenancy Agreement is signed and this means that the guarantor's responsibility is limited in terms of outstanding rent but unlimited in terms of cost of repairs to the property.

 If you are an international student, you may be asked to pay the full rent for the year at the start of the tenancy if you cannot provide a UK-based guarantor.
 Look for the International Friendly Standard if you don’t have a UK-based guarantor.